jyscardioid/jooyeon-kim.github.io/_pages/about.md

 ## Education

+- Ph.D., School of Computing, *KAIST*, 2020
-- M.S.
-School of Computing, *KAIST*, Sep 2019
+- M.S., School of Computing, *KAIST*, 2016
-- B.S.
-Major in Computer Science and Minor in Chemistry, *KAIST*, Feb 2018
+- B.E., Department of Systems Innovation, *The University of Tokyo*, 2014

 ## Talks